Skip to Content

 • They then cut a slice of the same thickness from the other lump of clay.
 This slice is then placed on top of the first one.

-• The process is repeated, with slices from one batch being alternated with the other.
-Until both batches have been sliced up.
-And the slices of clay are stacked in an alternating pile.
+• The process is repeated, with slices from one batch being alternated with the other, until both batches have been sliced up and stacked in an alternating pile.

 • The potter then slams the stack a few times to compact the slices.
 The stack is then turned on its side, so the slices are at a 90-degree angle to the table.
 Like a loaf of sliced bread on its side.

 • The slicing process is then repeated.
 As you cut into the clay you can see the striations, or layers, in the clay.
-This time, as the potter puts the slices on the table, the alter the direction of the layers.
-The layers effectively crisscross one another.
+This time, as the potter puts the slices on the table, they alter the direction of the layers.
+The layers crisscross one another.

 • This process is repeated around 3 times.
 The result is that you have semi-blended clay.